galaxyproject/galaxy-hub/src/authnz/use/oidc/index.md

 - Custos: see [this page](/src/authnz/use/oidc/idps/custos/index.md) on how to use it
 - Google: see [this page](/src/authnz/use/oidc/idps/google/index.md) on how to use it
 - Globus: see [this page](/src/authnz/use/oidc/idps/globus/index.md) on how to use it
+- Elixi AII: see [this page](/src/authnz/use/oidc/idps/elixir-aai/index.md) on how to use it